ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

 In this section, you will create a {{site.data.keyword.codeengineshort}} project.
 A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs, and builds.
 Projects are used to manage resources and provide access to its entities.

 Putting entities into a single project enables you to manage access control more easily.
 The entities within a project share the same private network, which enables them to talk to each other securely.
-To understand what a project is, check the [documentation](/docs/codeengine?topic=codeengine-manage-project).
+For more details read the [documentation on {{site.data.keyword.codeengineshort}} projects](/docs/codeengine?topic=codeengine-manage-project).

 <!--##istutorial#-->
 1. Navigate to [{{site.data.keyword.codeenginefull_notm}} Overview](/codeengine/overview){: external} page.